Support Group Facilitators

 Natalie's educational and professional training as a social worker and counselor have focused on connecting with adolescents and families to address challenges that interfere with well-being.
 In addition to facilitating support groups through the Center for Chronic Illness, Natalie's private counseling practice supports adolescents, young adults, families and caregivers.
 Natalie's belief in CCI's mission is informed by her work with families and individuals impacted by chronic illness and her commitment to community based support to address well-being.

-Natalie facilitates CCI's Teens Living with Chronic Illness support group.
+Natalie facilitates CCI's Teens Living with Chronic Illness and Young Teens Living with Chronic Illness support groups.

 Zoë Freeman, MSW, LICSW